- General Information

 Notional salary is used for pension purposes so that pensionable service is not reduced and employee superannuation payments remain as if additional leave is not being taken.
 In order to maintain a full pension record, staff also have to pay the employer's contribution.

 Any amounts paid via salary sacrifice for NHS Pension Scheme members reduces the amount of pensionable pay, affecting the benefits you build up in the Scheme for that period.
 This means that taking additional leave, which is deducted via salary sacrifice, will affect your NHS pension by reducing the amount you contribute and therefore accrue within the Scheme.
 There is no way to mitigate this so you need to carefully consider the impact before submitting your application.

 As taking additional leave involves reducing salaries, staff should be aware that if their salary falls below the Lower Earnings Limit, their entitlement to state benefits (such as state pension, statutory maternity pay, etc.) will be affected.
 Staff should consider this before deciding to take additional leave.
 Any queries should be raised with the Payroll Team.

 As the State Second Pension is linked to NI contributions, there may be an impact on their pension, although it is anticipated that this will be minimal.

-Staff who are concerned about the effect of the taking additional leave on their state pension should contact the Pensions Office on x21585.
+If you are concerned about the effect of the taking additional leave on your state pension, you should contact the Pensions Team.